EzeArinze/Group-4-frontend-footer/README.md

 ## React Icon Implimentation:

-- The Footer component utilizes the react-icons library to import and display icons for navigation links and interaction elements.
+The Footer component utilizes the react-icons library to import and display icons for navigation links and interaction elements.
 Icons are imported as components and integrated within the Footer component for seamless rendering.

-### Example of how to use/import react icons into the Footer component:
+### To import react icons into the Footer component:

     import React from 'react';
     import { FaHome, FaSearch, FaBookmark, FaUser } from 'react-icons/fa'; // Importing required icons from react-icons/fa